Martin's Blog

 \end{smallmatrix} \bigr)

-\in \mathrm{M}_2(\operatorname{End}_{\mathbb{Q}_\ell} V)$ commutes with all of $\operatorname{End}(A \times A) \otimes \mathbb{Q}_\ell$.
-In particular, it commutes with the $u$ such that $u(V \times V) = W$.
-Hence $\bigl( \begin{smallmatrix}
+\in \mathrm{M}_2(\operatorname{End}_{\mathbb{Q}_\ell} V) commutes with all of \operatorname{End}(A \times A) \otimes \mathbb{Q}_\ell.
+In particular, it commutes with the u such that u(V \times V) = W. Hence \bigl( \begin{smallmatrix}

 c & 0 \\ 0 & c